Postpartum Constipation After C-Section: When to Consider a Colon or Rectal Check-Up

 - Functional outlet obstruction

-Although occasional difficulty is common, constipation lasting several weeks requires medical assessment to prevent progression to chronic constipation after pregnancy.
+Occasional difficulty is common, constipation lasting several weeks requires medical assessment to prevent progression to chronic constipation after pregnancy.

 Common Causes of Constipation After C-Section